-If you are having any second thoughts, remember, there is a reason, or few that brought you to 'the chair'.
-Breath...
-And know...
-The sound of the first few snips those scissors going threw your hair may be traumatizing...
-But it is really the worst part!
-Once the scissors make contact there is no going back and your will soon be free from the weight of your hair...
+If you are having any second thoughts, remember: there is a reason, or few that brought you to 'the chair'.
+Breathe, and know that the sound of the first few snips those scissors going threw your hair will be lifting a weight off of your shoulders, literally!
+Once the scissors make contact there is no going back and your will soon be free from the weight of your hair.

-When the deed is done and the locks are gone...
-Give yourself a little pampering ~ A little color can make you feel really fresh...
-It did for me!
+When the deed is done and the locks are gone try and give yourself a little pampering.
+A little color can make you feel really fresh and take years off of your look, it did for me!

 The end result?
-Feelings will likely vary with each and ever person...
-My story had a happy ending...
-I loved my hair cut and so did my family!
-I had originally wanted something completely off the wall, but between my children, husband and hair stylist we found the right style for my frame and life.
+Feelings will likely vary with each and ever person.
+My hair cut story had a happy ending.
+I loved my new look and so did my family!
+I had originally wanted something completely off the wall, but between my children, husband and hair stylist we found the right cut for my face shape and life.

 Real hair from your head to someone elses